stefanoborini/book-modelviewcontroller/01-basics-of-mvc/02-document-view.md

 ---
-parent: 2 Basics of MVC
+parent: 1 Basics of MVC
 nav_order: 2
+summary: Divide application state from its UI representation
 ---
-# 2.2 Document-View: dividing state from GUI
+# 1.2 Document-View

 To solve the shortcomings of Smart UI, we take advantage of the intrinsic division into visual rendering, interaction and business logic expressed by a GUI application.
 In Smart UI, these three roles happen to be assigned to the same